Roberto121c/Excel_Analysis_Project/README.md

 ![Cleaned Data](images/Cleaned_data.PNG)

 ## Data analysis:
-Most of this analysis was done using Excel pivot tables and creating visualizations considering the target questions.
+Most of this analysis was done using Excel pivot tables and visualizations considering the target questions.

 - Which product of all the stores generates the highest profits: For this, the products were analyzed with respect to sales.